cybermantix/feral-symfony/README.md

 So you don't think a No-Code-Low-Code system should be written in PHP??
 Fine, [Piss off and Go Away](https://www.urbandictionary.com/define.php?term=Elitest).

-Nodez is a No-Code-Low-Code framework written in PHP.
+Feral is a No-Code-Low-Code framework written in PHP.
 This project is the free and open core which contains the basic tools for Nodez.

-# Nodez
+# Feral

-As you already know, Nodez stands for No/Low-Code and yes, it's written in PHP.
-The point of Nodez is to make an easy to use, easy to modify No/Low-Code solution that is accessible to anybody.
+As you already know, Feral stands for No/Low-Code and yes, it's written in PHP.
+The point of Feral is to make an easy to use, easy to modify No/Low-Code solution that is accessible to anybody.

-## Nodez-Core
+## Feral-Core

-This bundle uses the framework-agnostic Nodez Core package for the guts of the processes.
+This bundle uses the framework-agnostic Feral Core package for the guts of the processes.

-## Nodez - Bundle for Inline Mode
+## Feral - Bundle for Inline Mode

-This bundle is used for bolting the Nodez system directly into your code.
+This bundle is used for bolting the Feral system directly into your code.
 You will call the process engine from your controllers, commands, or any other driver.

 ## Our model : Free-Promium